hhandika/segui/website/docs/cli-usage/rename.md

 | Genus_species2_random | Genus_species2_voucherID |

 :::tip
 If you need to rename a lot of sequence ID, you can simplify the process by [generating the unique IDs first](./id).
 Then, copy the IDs that you would like to rename in the `csv` or `tsv` input.
-To input this file, we will use the `--name` or `-n` option. `segul` will infer the file format based on its extension.
+To input this file, we will use the `--replace-id` option. `segul` will infer the file format based on its extension.
 The full command is structure as below:
 :::

 ```Bash